jlong/personal-docs-space/Scratch/josh.md

 I don’t know that you can find a biblical reason for divorce.
 It seems strange that you would invoke the business as a reason for it.
 You may be fed up with Judith, but you made vows to her and those vows still mean something to God.
 Perhaps you don’t actually intend to divorce, only to threaten it, but this is not a response of love.
 Threats only come from a place of fear and dispare.
 In either case, if you pursue this you will regret it for the rest of your life.

 Play this out in your head.
-Even in a better case
+Even in a better case taking legal action will most likely result in

 There are some lines that once crossed are very difficult to walk back on.
 Tread carefully.
 Much of eternal importance depends on how you carry yourself over the next few days and months.